GSA/fedramp-gov/_posts/2019-03-14-2019-fedramp-five-awards-acceping-nominations.md

 * Nominee Contact Information
 * Nomination (100 words or less)

-**The nomination period closes on April 30th, and winners will be announced on June 25th at the <a href="https://atarc.org/event/cloud-infrastructure-summit/">ATARC Federal Cloud & Infrastructure Summit.</a>**
+**The nomination period closes on May 17th, and winners will be announced on June 25th at the <a href="https://atarc.org/event/cloud-infrastructure-summit/">ATARC Federal Cloud & Infrastructure Summit.</a>**

 Please note that FedRAMP Five is a public recognition award and does not include any monetary.